Kashif56/fiv_ai/README.md

 ## Setup

 1. Click on the extension icon in your Chrome toolbar to open the popup
-2. Enter your OpenAI API key in the settings section
+2. Enter your Google Gemini API key in the settings section
 3. Make sure "Enable AI Features" is checked
 4. Click "Save Settings"